 The student's proficiency in the work of graduate courses is rated in terms of letter grades.
 One semester of graduate credit represents one hour per week of class contact time for sixteen weeks.
-Grade point average (GPA) is determined on a 4.0 scale.
+The grade point average (GPA) is determined on a 4.0 scale.
 The following are letters used to designate a student's standing in a course:

 Α - Excellent 4 quality points per credit

 В - Satisfactory 3 quality points per credit

-C - Marginal Pass 2 quality points per credit
+С - Marginal Pass 2 quality points per credit

 F - Failure 0 quality points per credit

-IР In progress O quality points (no longer recommended for use as of March 2021)
+1 0

 I - Incomplete 0 quality points

 W - Withdrawal

-S - Satisfactory (used for dissertation and quickly converts to an 'A')

-U - Unsatisfactory (used for dissertation and quickly converts to an 'F')
+S - Satisfactory (used for dissertation and quickly converts to an 'A') U - Unsatisfactory (used for dissertation and quickly converts to an 'F')